-Hong Kong disqualifies democracy activist Joshua Wong from district elections
+Hong Kong excludes activist Joshua Wong from upcoming district poll

 Tourist numbers have plummeted, with visitor numbers down nearly 50 percent in October, record declines in retail sales, rising unemployment and bankruptcies.

-Reporting By Clare Jim, Donny Kwok, Farah Master; Writing by Anne Marie Roantree and Tom Westbrook; Editing by Michael Perry and Paul Tait
+Reporting By Clare Jim, Donny Kwok, Farah Master and John Geddie; Writing by Anne Marie Roantree and Tom Westbrook; Editing by Michael Perry, Paul Tait and Raju Gopalakrishnan